-For example, this job ad at Pinterest tells you everything you need to know in about a dozen short sentences.
+For example, this job ad on Pinterest tells you everything you need to know in about a dozen short sentences.

-The way you speak to people reading your job ad is just as important as the message you’re sending.
+How you speak to people reading your job ad is just as important as your message.
 Take a look at the Pinterest job ad above.
 The sentence “You’re a passionate graphic designer…” sounds a lot more personal than “The candidate is a passionate graphic designer”.

 Always speak to your applicants directly so they can envision themselves doing the job they’re applying for.

 Remember, this is a job ad, and you’re trying to sell yourself to the applicant.
-Show them why it’s great to work with you and what they get if they become a team member.
+Show them why working with you is great and that your company will give them immense job satisfaction.

-While it’s necessary to list a general job description, the majority of your ad should speak about your company core values, mission, the benefits and perks of working with you and why it’s such a cool place to be.
+While it’s necessary to list a general job description, the majority of your ad should speak about your company’s core values, mission, the benefits and perks of working with you, and why it’s such a cool place to be.

 2. Mind the design

 Of course, not everyone has a team of designers at hand, ready to create a beautiful job ad page.
-However, with services such as Fiverr or Dribbble, there’s no excuse for not having great job ad design.
+However, with services such as Fiverr or Dribbble, there’s no excuse for not having a great job ad design!